azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![Screenshot of the line chart displaying trending sentiment over time.](media/power-bi-trending-sentiment-chart.png "Power BI Line Chart")

 5. Select **Save this report** on the top of the page.
-Name the report "Trending Sentiment" when prompted..
+Name the report `Trending Sentiment` when prompted.

     ![The Save icon is selected from the toolbar.](media/power-bi-save-report.png "Save this report")